Employment standards legislation provides for a variety of protected periods of leave. These include:

 Medical /Disability Leaves

-Employers must provide medical or disability leave to an employee who provides appropriate medical documentation justifying such a need.
+Employers have an obligation to provide medical or disability leave to an employee who provides appropriate medical documentation justifying such a need.
 Employees may be entitled to:

 - short-term or long-term disability benefits,